rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p1:

+.. container:: snum

+   :ref:`1 <9899_5.2.4.2.2p1>`

-:ref:`1 <9899_5.2.4.2.2p1>` The characteristics of floating types are defined in terms of a model that describes a representation of floating-point numbers and values that provide information about an implementation's floating-point arithmetic.\ [#9899_note16]_ The following parameters are used to define the model for each floating-point type:
+The characteristics of floating types are defined in terms of a model that describes a representation of floating-point numbers and values that provide information about an implementation's floating-point arithmetic.\ [#9899_note16]_ The following parameters are used to define the model for each floating-point type:

 .. code-block:: text